EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_14-High-Availability-and-Disaster-Recovery.md

 ### Introduction

 In this exercise, you will create and test a network load balancing cluster.
+On RDCB1 and RDCB2, you will install IIS and Network Load Balancing, configure IIS with a sample site, configure the NLB cluster consisting of the two nodes, add a DNS record for the cluster, validate the cluster, and simulate a failure and its recovery.

 #### Tasks